Why Is Chemical Safety Important

 Ingestion

-e.g. swallowing residues when failing to clean hands after using chemical and before eating
+e.g. swallowing residues when failing to clean hands after using chemicals and before eating

 Wash hands after use, gloves